How to stay heart healthy — even when you’re down.

 “If you’re feeling down for a couple days, that’s OK, but if it goes on for weeks, you need to seek help,” Dr. Goldberg said.

-- Start slow.
-If you’ve gotten into a habit of not exercising, start gradually rather than putting pressure on yourself to get back to a rigorous routine.
+- Choose healthy habits and don't rush it.
+If you aren't in the habit of exercising, start gradually rather than putting pressure on yourself to get back to a rigorous routine.

 “Something as simple as taking a walk, 30 minutes a day, even if you do only 10 minutes at a time, can help your heart,” Dr. Goldberg said.
 “Exercise improves your mood while you’re doing it, but long-term studies show that people who exercise report better quality of life overall.”